-Start getting rid of your debt in 2021 with these balance transfer credit cards
+Here's how to get rid of your debt with a balance transfer credit card - CNN Underscored

 One thing that could be better: There’s no welcome offer or rewards program attached to the U.S. Bank Visa Platinum, which means you won’t earn anything by using it as a regular credit card.
 As a result, your primary uses for this card should be the introductory balance transfer and purchase offers, and the cell phone protection.

 Also, you only have 60 days from account opening to transfer balances from other cards to receive the introductory interest rate.
-This is shorter than some other cards, though not ridiculously short.
+That’s shorter than some other cards on our list, though not ridiculously short.
 And you’ll pay a 3% fee (with a $5 minimum) on any balance transfers made to the U.S. Bank Visa Platinum, which is typical when it comes to balance transfer offers.

 Where it beats our benchmark card: An introductory interest rate on purchases, a longer period of 20 billing cycles for introductory balance transfers, cell phone protection.